Trump declares national emergency over coronavirus

 Deborah Birx, coronavirus response coordinator, speaks during a news conference with US president Donald Trump.
 Photograph: Andrew Harrer/Bloomberg

+On Wednesday, Mr Trump announced a curb on travel restrictions from Europe to America that were scheduled to go into effect last night.
+The announcement took European countries by surprise, and it later emerged that non-Schengen countries, like Britain and Ireland, were not included.

+It is not clear if the Trump administration is reassessing its decision to exempt Ireland from the list.

-US President Donald Trump has declared a state of emergency, as the number of cases of coronavirus continued to rise in the United States and criticism mounted over the lack of adequate testing in the country.
+The new development emerged as Mr Trump declared a state of emergency, as the number of cases of coronavirus continued to rise in the United States and criticism mounted over the lack of adequate testing in the country.

 Speaking at a press conference in the White House, Mr Trump said that the United States had implemented a “very vigilant effort to combat and ultimately defeat the coronavirus.”